-These vaccines are often administered as part of a secondary school based program.
+These vaccines are often administered as part of a secondary school based program, but can also be obtained via local council immunisation sessions or through your GP.

 - MVEC: Meningococcal disease and vaccines